hasanheroglu/kubernetes-course/part-1/log-output/README.md

 ## Updates

+### Exercise 1.03
-For Exercise 1.03, a [deployment file](manifests/deployment.yaml) has been added.
+- For Exercise 1.03, a [deployment file](manifests/deployment.yaml) has been added.
   The deployment file can be applied by running the command `kubectl apply -f manifests/deployment.yaml`.

+### Exercise 1.07
+- For exercise 1.07, express and dotenv are added to the project dependencies.
+  [ingress.yaml](./manifests/ingress.yaml) and [service.yaml](./manifests/service.yaml) are added for accessing the app.
+  Running `kubectl apply -f log-output/manifests/` would run the app in the k8s cluster and set up the network.